Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 It's hard to estimate as most worked independently at home and we were all doing different tasks, same had more experience in that field and some had easier tasks.

 <h2 id="3">For each of the techniques and practices used in your project you should answer all the questions</h2>

-The questions:
+Questions:
-1. What was the advantage of this technique based on your experience in this assignment?
+1 What was the advantage of this technique based on your experience in this assignment?
-2. What was the disadvantage of this technique based on your experience in this assignment?
+2 What was the disadvantage of this technique based on your experience in this assignment?
-3. How efficient was the technique given the time it took to use?
+3 How efficient was the technique given the time it took to use?
-4.In which situations would you use this technique in a future project?
+4 In which situations would you use this technique in a future project?
-5. In which situations would you not use this technique in a future project?
+5 In which situations would you not use this technique in a future project?
-6. If you had the practice/technique in a part of the project and not the entire project, how was using it compared to not using it?
+6 If you had the practice/technique in a part of the project and not the entire project, how was using it compared to not using it?
 ###Version control###